patroni/patroni/docs/replication_modes.rst

 Starting from PostgreSQL v10 Patroni supports quorum-based synchronous replication.

-In this mode, Patroni maintains synchronization state in the DCS, containing the latest known primary, the number of nodes required for quorum and the nodes currently eligible to vote on quorum.
+In this mode, Patroni maintains synchronization state in the DCS, containing the latest known primary, the number of nodes required for quorum, and the nodes currently eligible to vote on quorum.
 In steady state, the nodes voting on quorum are the leader and all synchronous standbys.
 This state is updated with strict ordering constraints, with regards to node promotion and ``synchronous_standby_names``, to ensure that at all times any subset of voters that can achieve quorum includes at least one node with the latest successful commit.

 On each iteration of HA loop, Patroni re-evaluates synchronous standby choices and quorum, based on node availability and requested cluster configuration.
 In PostgreSQL versions above 9.6 all eligible nodes are added as synchronous standbys as soon as their replication catches up to leader.